 If you would like a more personal touch, Bencb789 also offers private poker coaching lessons which you can find at the following link: https://www.raiseyouredge.com/pokercoaching

-Content Organisation: All content is very easy to follow and find.
+Content Organisation: All content is very easy to follow and find although some videos are a touch too long and could be broken into smaller ones.

 Content Depth & Comprehensiveness: Advanced strategies are covered in a lot of detail.
-Almost top marks
+Recent changes to the course have improved this.
+Top marks.

-Video & Audio Quality: Audio and video quality is excellent throughout
+Video & Audio Quality: Audio and video quality is perfect throughout.

-Value for money: Great value for money, particularly with the preflop range viewer which is almost worth the price of admission alone.
+Value for money: Quite expensive but great value for money, particularly with the preflop range viewer which is almost worth the price of admission alone.